 Emeritus Professor (April 2012)

-Dr Pam Dyer was named an Emeritus Professor in April 2012 in recognition of her contributions to education, academic leadership, and sustained and distinguished service.
+Professor Rod Simpson was named an Emeritus Professor in April 2012 in recognition of his contributions to education, academic leadership, and sustained and distinguished service.